anaypurohit0907/memory_management/README.md

 # Custom memory allocator

 ## project purpose:
- the purpose of this project was to learn about memory managent, specifically memory allocation and truly understand how it works under the hood.
+The purpose of this project is to demystify low-level memory management by implementing a custom allocator in C++.
+This hands-on approach exposes how memory allocation, deallocation, and fragmentation work beneath high-level abstractions, providing a foundation for systems programming and performance-aware development.

 ## key features:
--helper functions to see working of the allocator: ``` bytes_used() , bytes_free(), largest_free_block() ```
- -blocks coalescing : neighbouring free blocks are joined to form one singular block which allows the allocator to allocate larger memory sizes too.
+**Real-time insights**: Helper functions (`` bytes_used(), bytes_free(), largest_free_block() ``) to inspect allocator state during execution.

+**Block coalescence**: Automatic merging of adjacent free blocks to form larger blocks, reducing fragmentation and supporting large allocations.

+**Manual memory pool**: All memory comes from a user-supplied buffer—no malloc or new calls once the pool is initialized.

 ## usage:
 ```